Plant Problems to Watch for in 2026

 Signs/Symptoms: Blotchy leaf color; yellow lines, ring spots, or dead spots on leaves; distorted leaf growth

-For more information see: UW Garden Facts D0116
+For more information see: UW Plant Disease Facts D0116

 © 2026 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.